NO BLACKOUT MONDAY — FREE IT

 Baseball survives presence.

-The Monday Night Baseball Framework
+The No-Blackout Monday Framework

-The framework uses three layers.
+The framework uses three access layers.

-Regional Examples
+Regional Layer

-Keep The Existing Schedule
+Keep the Existing Schedule

 Keep the existing Major League Baseball schedule.